 - Carry out our obligations arising from any contracts entered into by you and us

-You may opt out of your personal information being used for this purpose at any time by contacting us at Europe@edf.org, or +44.203.310.5909.
-If you choose to do so, please note that we will not be able to contact you about future opportunities to engage with us.
+You may opt out of your personal information being used for fundraising purposes at any time by contacting us at firstname.lastname@example.org.
+If you choose to opt out, please note that we will not be able to contact you about future opportunities to engage with us.

 6. THE LAWFUL GROUNDS WE RELY ON TO USE YOUR PERSONAL INFORMATION

 We rely on the following lawful grounds to use your personal information:

 You have provided your consent to us using your personal information for a specific purpose

 We will ask for your consent to use your personal information to send you electronic communications such as newsletters and emails.
 You always have the right to withdraw your consent at any time.

 It is necessary in connection with the performance of a contract with you

 Sometimes it is necessary to process your personal information so that we can fulfil our contractual obligations to you.
 For example, if you apply for employment with us, or for a volunteer role, we will require your personal data to enable us to perform that agreement.

 It is necessary for compliance with a legal obligation to which we are subject

 We sometimes need to process personal data to meet a legal obligation.
 For example, we have an obligation to retain financial data and to process any taxes due (such as National Insurance for employees).